turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/working_with_files.markdown

 * Be able to create a new file from the command line, our editor, and ruby
 * Be able to read data from a file from the command line, our editor, and ruby
 * Be able to write data to a file from the command line, our editor, and ruby
-* Understand how the cursor works in a file
+* Be able to read command-line arguments from within a ruby program using `ARGV`

 ## Structure